 hotspot metering extension eliminating the measurement of methods not exceeding the inherent hotspot threshold this issue is less likely to happen once the process is past the warmup phase or the instrumentation has been refined as was the case in Advance Adaptive Profiling of Apache Cassandra 3.0.

 Below is the performance model collected following a single Apache Cassandra write stress benchmark iteration with both the

 budget metering extensions enabled.
 In all benchmark runs the

 hotspot metering extension is always enabled as per the default configuration.

-Whilst the purpose in budgeting performance measurement is to improve the measurement accuracy of those methods metered the initial comparison of each tested metering configuration will be based on the impact to the frequency, the count, an instrumented method is measured within a single write stress run.
+Whilst the purpose of budgeting performance measurement is to improve the measurement accuracy of those methods metered the initial comparison of each tested metering configuration will be based on the impact on the frequency, the count, an instrumented method is measured within a single write stress run.
 Here are the results for the

 budget extension with a default percentage of 10%.
 The top data row is the total number of instrumented method executions measured (metered).